L'Usage du monde

 L'Usage du monde (English translation by Robyn Marsack as The Way of the World) is a travel literature book written by the Swiss writer Nicolas Bouvier illustrated by Thierry Vernet and first self-published in 1963 − a decade after the event − at the Librairie Droz.

-This work tells the story of Bouvier and Vernet's journey from Geneva to the Khyber pass from June 1953 to December 1954, aboard a small Fiat 500 "Topolino" (the story actually begins in Travnik in July 1953).
+This work tells the story of Bouvier and Vernet's journey from Geneva to the Khyber Pass from June 1953 to December 1954, aboard a small Fiat 500 "Topolino" (the story actually begins in Travnik in July 1953).
 Over the years and re-editions, the book became in the last decade of 1900 a «masterpiece of French travel literature».

 In addition to the precise description of his journey, the author places great emphasis on the people he meets and invites the reader to marvel at the world as he strolls and to let himself be “reshaped” by the journey.
 These same themes will come up in several other works by Bouvier such as Chronique japonaise (Japanese chronicle), Le poisson-scorpion (The scorpion fish) or Journal d'Aran et d'autres lieux (Aran's diary and other places).

-In 2006, the "L'Âge d'Homme" publishing house published under the title Peindre, écrire chemin faisant (Painting, writing on the way)” the correspondence that Thierry Vernet sent almost daily to his family along this journey.
+In 2006, Éditions L'Âge d'Homme published, under the title Peindre, écrire chemin faisant (Painting, writing on the way)”, the correspondence that Thierry Vernet sent almost daily to his family along this journey.

 Plot

 The book is an account of the journey made by the two friends from Yugoslavia to Afghanistan, between June 1953 and December 1954 after having received the blessing of Ella Maillart, the Swiss adventurer and travel writer.

 The route, made in a Fiat 500 Topolino, takes them from Belgrade to Turkey, Iran (where they spend the winter 1953–1954 in Tabriz), Pakistan (including a long stopover in Quetta), and Afghanistan.
-Here, in Kabul, the two friends split up: Nicolas Bouvier's story continues until Khyber pass, while Vernet travels to Sri Lanka to meet his girlfriend Floristella.
+Here, in Kabul, the two friends split up: Nicolas Bouvier's story continues until Khyber Pass, while Vernet travels to Sri Lanka to meet his girlfriend Floristella.

 The choice of the small Topolino despite being less romantic than going on foot gives L'usage du monde its poetry and a very peculiar rithm.

 To earn the little money needed during the trip, Thierry Vernet sells paintings and Nicolas Bouvier writes articles for Swiss and other newspapers, gives lectures and French lessons.